biostochastics/CodeConCat/README.md

 ### Programmatic API

-For direct integration with Python code, use the programmatic API:
+For direct integration with Python code:

 ```python
 from codeconcat import run_codeconcat_in_memory, CodeConCatConfig